A Comprehensive Evaluation of YOLO-based Deer Detection Performance on Edge Devices: Abstract

 \section{Abstract}

-The escalating economic losses in agriculture due to deer intrusion, estimated to be in the hundreds of millions of dollars annually in the U.S., highlight the inadequacy of traditional mitigation strategies such as fencing, use of repellents, and conventional scare tactics.
-These methods are often labor-intensive, costly, and ineffective for modern farming systems.
-To address this challenge, there is a critical need for intelligent, autonomous solutions capable of real-time wildlife detection and deterrence.
-At the core of such systems lies accurate and efficient deer detection.
+The escalating economic losses in agriculture due to deer intrusion, estimated to be in the hundreds of millions of dollars annually in the U.S., highlight the inadequacy of traditional mitigation strategies such as hunting, fencing, use of repellents, and scare tactics.
+This underscores a critical need for intelligent, autonomous solutions capable of real-time deer detection and deterrence.
 But the progress in this field is impeded by a significant gap in the literature, mainly the lack of a domain-specific, practical dataset and limited study on the viability of deer detection systems on edge devices.
-Addressing this gap, this study presents a comprehensive evaluation of state-of-the-art deep learning models for deer detection in challenging real-world scenarios.
-The contributions of this work are threefold.
-First, we introduce a curated, publicly available dataset of 3,095 annotated images with bounding-box annotations of deer, derived from the Idaho Cameratraps project, representing challenging real-world scenarios.
-Second, we provide an extensive comparative analysis of 12 model variants across four recent YOLO architectures(v8, v9, v10, and v11).
-Finally, we benchmarked performance on a high-end NVIDIA RTX 5090 GPU and evaluated on two representative edge computing platforms: the CPU-based Raspberry Pi 5 and the GPU-accelerated NVIDIA Jetson AGX Xavier to assess feasibility for real-world field deployment.
-Results show that the real-time detection performance is not feasible in Raspberry Pi without hardware-specific model optimization, while NVIDIA Jetson provides greater than 30 FPS with GPU-accelerated inference on `s' and `n' series models.
-This study also reveals that smaller, architecturally advanced models such as YOLOv11n, YOLOv8s, and YOLOv9s offer the optimal balance of high accuracy (AP@.5 > 0.85) and computational efficiency (FPS > 30).
-To support further research, both the source code and datasets are publicly available at \url{https://github.com/WinnerBishal/track-the-deer}.
+To address this gap, this study presents a comprehensive evaluation of state-of-the-art deep learning models for deer detection in challenging real-world scenarios.
+We introduce a curated, publicly available dataset of 3,095 annotated images with bounding box annotations of deer.
+Then, we provide an extensive comparative analysis of 12 model variants across four recent YOLO architectures (v8 to v11).
+Finally, we evaluated their performance on two representative edge computing platforms: the CPU-based Raspberry Pi 5 and the GPU-accelerated NVIDIA Jetson AGX Xavier to assess feasibility for real-world field deployment.
+Results show that the real-time detection performance is not feasible on Raspberry Pi without hardware-specific model optimization, while NVIDIA Jetson provides greater than 30 frames per second (FPS) with ‘s’ and ‘n’ series models.
+This study also reveals that smaller, architecturally advanced models such as YOLOv11n, YOLOv8s, and YOLOv9s offer the optimal balance of high accuracy (Average Precision (AP) > 0.85) and computational efficiency (Inference Time < 34 milliseconds).